Praashoo7/MiniProjects/README.txt

-1. FilterMapReduce(Module) :- Own created Filter, Map and Reduce Functions.
+1. FilterMapReduce(Module) :- Custom created Filter, Map and Reduce Functions.

 2. MorceEncryptionDecryption :- Converts given String into Morce Code and Given Morce Code into a string.